-This draft EA/FONSI is made available for public review and comment.
-USACE invites submission of comments on the environmental impact of the proposed action.
-USACE will consider all submissions received during the comment period.
-The nature or scope of the proposal may be changed upon consideration of the comments received and this EA updated.
-If significant effects on the quality of the human environment are identified and cannot be mitigated for, USACE would initiate an EIS and afford all the appropriate public participation opportunities attendant to an EIS.
-The draft Finding of no Significant Impact (FONSI) is in Appendix D.
+A draft EA/FONSI was made available for public review and comment January 12, 2022 to February 11, 2022.
+USACE invited submission of comments on the environmental impact of the proposed action and considered all submissions received during the comment period.
+Two comments were received (Appendix C).
+The Snoqualmie Tribe notified USACE of their review and did not offer further comment.
+The WRIA 8 Technical Committee expressed support for the project and recommended minimizing actions that could exacerbate salmonid predation, which is accomplished through in-water work windows and maintaining multiple migration paths during construction.
+Significant effects on the quality of the human environment were not identified and preparation of an EIS is not required.
+The Finding of no Significant Impact (FONSI) is in Appendix D.